Renewable energy in Vietnam: Solar resources

 Vietnam has a great potential to develop solar power, especially in the central and more southern regions.

-The average number of sunshine hours in the North ranges from 1,500-1,700 hours of sunshine per year.
-Meanwhile, the Central and Southern regions have higher average annual sunshine hours, from 2,000-2,600 hours/year.
+The average number of sunshine hours in the North ranges from 1,500 to 1,700 hours of sunshine per year.
+Meanwhile, the Central and Southern regions have higher average annual sunshine hours, from 2,000 to 2,600 hours/year.

 The average daily solar radiation intensity in the north is 3.69 kWh/m2 and the south is 5.9 kWh/m2.
 The amount of solar radiation depends on the amount of cloud and the atmosphere of each locality.
 From one region to another, there is significant variation in solar radiation.
 Radiation intensity in the South is often higher than in the North.

 History

 According to the prime minister's 2016 energy plan, solar power was expected to reach 850 MW (0.5%) by 2020, about 4,000 MW (1.6%) in 2025 and about 12,000 MW (3.3%) by 2030.

 In the first half of 2018, the Ministry of Industry and Trade (MOIT) recorded 272 solar power plant projects in planning with a total capacity of about 17,500 MW, 9 times higher than Hoa Binh hydropower plants and 7 times more than Son La hydropower plant.
 By the end of 2018, there were about 10,000 MW registered, of which 8100 MW was newly added to the plan, more than 100 projects signed power purchase agreements, and two projects came into operation with a total capacity of about 86 MW.

 By the end of June 30, 2019, 82 solar power plants, with a total capacity of about 4,464 MW, were approved and commissioned by the National Electricity Regulatory Center.
 These projects were entitled to an electricity purchase price (FIT) equivalent to 9.35 US¢/kWh for a period of 20 years under Decision 11/2017/QD-TTg of the Prime Minister.

 At that time, solar power accounted for 8.28% of the installed capacity of Vietnam's electricity system.
-Through the end of 2019, the Center was expected to put into operation 13 more solar power plants, with a total capacity of 630 MW, bringing the total number of solar power plants in the whole system to 95.
+Through the end of 2019, the center was expected to put into operation 13 more solar power plants, with a total capacity of 630 MW, bringing the total number of solar power plants in the whole system to 95.
 The actual installed capacity at the end of 2019 reached almost 5 GW.